allegro/allegro.tech/_posts/2015-02-26-digging-into-the-system.md

 related to nginx process will be captured. ```-s``` flag determines how many bytes of buffer will be captured on I/O events (like reading from or writing to file).

-In this example I'm particulary interested in [open](http://linux.die.net/man/2/open) syscalls to see what files have been "touched" by webserver and how many times.
+In this example I'm particularly interested in [open](http://linux.die.net/man/2/open) syscall to see what files have been “touched” by web server and how many times.
 I would like also to export directory of the file, it's filename and event timestamp in JSON format.
 Here is how it can be achieved:

 ```